 SCHÖTTMER - RESEARCH HUB

-General terms and conditions (AGB / GTC)
+General terms and conditions (GTC)

-1.1.
+1. Definition, scope1.1.
 The following terms and conditions apply to all market research and consulting services of SCHÖTTMER-INSTITUT GmbH, including all associated areas (the SCHÖTTMER-RESEARCH HUB and the SCHÖTTMER-STUDIO).

 1.3.
 The activities summarised above as "market research and consulting services" include, among others, the preparation of offers, study organisation and logistics, room rentals, commissioning of vicarious agents, recruitment of study participants, project coordination, implementation up to evaluation, analysis and presentation, and consulting with regard to study results and possible options for action.

 1.4.
 "Contract" means the contract between the parties, irrespective of its actual legal classification.
 "Client" is the customer as the purchaser of the main service.
 SCHÖTTMER-INSTITUT GmbH is hereinafter referred to as the "Contractor" and is the debtor of the main service.

 1.5.
 The following "General Terms and Conditions" (GTC) shall apply to all contracts concluded between the Contractor and the Client and their future transactions, even if these GTC are no longer expressly agreed.
 By placing an order, the client agrees to the contractor's terms and conditions.